SimoGecko/tfbr/readme.md

 - Spot light

 - Pre-baked light maps

-  Scenes in Unity can be built as light maps (for example the sky box light map baked for the environment as in the `dungeon/Asset/LightMaps`).
+Scenes in Unity can be built as light maps (for example the sky box light map baked for the environment as in `dungeon/Asset/LightMaps`).
 Light on textures can be baked in Unity or Blender.